Federal Power Act: The Department of Energy’s Emergency Authority

 One operational consideration that has not been tested under DOE's emergency authority (at least not in the orders available on DOE's website) is the curtailment of certain generators.
 Curtailment occurs when a grid operator directs a generator to reduce its output or cease operating altogether for a certain amount of time.
 Curtailment is sometimes necessary when generation levels in a given location exceed the transmission system's capacity to transmit energy out of that location.

 Congress could evaluate the appropriateness of DOE's currently broad discretion to order interventions in the operation of the electricity system.
-Amendments to the Federal Power Act could clarify what kinds of interventions DOE may require.
+Amendments to the Federal Power Act could clarify what kinds of interventions DOE would be authorized to require.

 Footnotes